-Gary Farr was (and still is, I suppose) a British singer-songwriter who led an R'n'B band in the '60s before recording Take Something With You, with members of Mighty Baby (ex-Action) and Blossom Toes.
+Gary Farr (1944-1994) was a British singer-songwriter who led an R'n'B band in the '60s before recording Take Something With You, with members of Mighty Baby (ex-The Action) and Blossom Toes.
 The album's fairly typical of the post-psych era, with a heavy helping of Dylan in Farr's lyric writing and vocal style and a preponderance of acoustic strumalongs, which, sadly, don't stand up that well today.
 Too much of the material focuses on the lyrical content over the music, with the almost-inevitable result that the album's overloaded with songs consisting of a couple of chords repeated ad infinitum, operating merely as a vehicle for Farr's poorly-scanning lyrics.

 Song Yet to Be Sung (2001, 48.44) *½/½